jmce22/pands-project/README.md

 To capture the six different trait-pair combinations within this sample I have used pairplots.
 Pairplots combine multiple scatterplots into one plot.
 I created a pairplot based on the data to show the correlation between the 6 different pairs of traits within the whole sample, and also created three further pairplots to depict the correlation between traits for each Iris species in isolation.

 To create the three pairplots for the individual Iris species, I needed to split the dataset into three sub-datasets.
-To do this, I used the *df.loc[]* property to create three 'sub-DataFrames' from the overall Dataframe.
+To do this, I used the *df.loc[]* property to create three 'sub-DataFrames' from the overall DataFrame.
 I split the dataset based on the condition that the entry in the 'variety' column equals one of the three varieties of Iris (for example, *df['variety']=="Iris-setosa"*).
 I then assigned each sub-DataFrame to an appropriate variable name for use in the formulas for the pairplots for each Iris species.
 I found this code within this page: https://sparkbyexamples.com/pandas/pandas-dataframe-loc/

 I modified my plots to enhance their appearance and to make them easier to interpret.
 I used the *corner* argument to removes the top right corner of each pairplot, as the top right corner showed redundant information which I felt cluttered the appearance of the plot and made it harder to interpret.